bugFreeYYS/Computational_Tools_Project2/README.md

 # 8th Nov (yuesong)
 1. section 1 and 2 cleaned. done.
-2. left with analysis of accuracy.
+2. analysis of accuracy: seems none of the estimates are accurate..